 One of the great things about Algorithmia is that the platform allows you to put your own work online and make it available to other developers through the API.
 This guide will show you how with a walk-through of making and publishing a classic “Hello World” algorithm.

-Note that this example shows how to create a Python algorithm, however all the steps shown are the same in all languages.
+This example shows how to create a Python algorithm.
+However, all the steps shown are the same in all languages.
 To see specific code examples in the languages we support, check out Algorithm Development Languages.

 Table of Contents

 - Editing Your Algorithm Locally via GIT and CLI

 - Editing Your Algorithm via the Web IDE

 Let’s start by creating an algorithm.
 First navigate to Algorithmia and click the plus sign in the navbar to open the create menu, where you’ll see the “Algorithm” option.

 When you click the “Algorithm” link, you’ll see a form for creating your algorithm that we’ll fill out step by step below:

 Algorithmia Account or Organization Note: If you don’t belong to an organization, skip this step and go to the next.

 If you belong to an organization then you’ll see this option before Algorithmia Name.
 Go ahead and select which account or organization you want to create your algorithm under.